thebigsleepjoe/TTT-Bots-2/README.md

+🎄🎁 The mod has been released on Steam.
+Merry Christmas!

+Please leave any bug reports or feature requests in the Issues section.
 ![TTT Bots Header](tttbots-banner2.png)
 ## What is this?
 This is a player bot addon for the Trouble in Terrorist Town game mode in Garry's Mod.